-Once an awardee has been allocated Port and Freight Infrastructure Program funding, funds will subject a timely use of funds policy that will be developed by CalSTA and Caltrans, and for the construction phase, awardees are expected to execute the third-party contract within six months of the allocation unless a longer timeline is approved at the time of allocation.
-CalSTA and Caltrans may grant an extension for the period of contract award, project completion or project reimbursement if it finds that an unforeseen or extraordinary circumstance has occurred that justifies the extension.
+Once an awardee has been allocated Port and Freight Infrastructure Program funding, funds will be subject a timely use of funds policy that will be developed by CaISTA and Caltrans, and for the construction phase, awardees are expected to execute the third-party contract within six months of the allocation unless a longer timeline is approved at the time of allocation.
+CaISTA and Caltrans may grant an extension for the period of contract award, project completion or project reimbursement if it finds that an unforeseen or extraordinary circumstance has occurred that justifies the extension.
 The extension will not exceed the period of delay directly attributable to the extraordinary circumstance.

-Any changes to the scope, cost, and schedule of a project must be approved by CalSTA, with the exception of minor schedule changes that do not change the fiscal years of the schedule.
-CalSTA will consider changes to the scope, cost, and schedule of a programmed project on a case-by-case basis.
+Any changes to the scope, cost, and schedule of a project must be approved by CalSTA, in coordination with Caltrans, with the exception of minor schedule changes that do not change the fiscal years of the schedule.
+CalSTA and Caltrans will consider changes to the scope, cost, and schedule of a programmed project on a case-by-case basis.